 In my case, I couldn’t go back and apologize to the professor because my mistake was in being brutally honest in our conversation, and the professor’s response was to protect the student.

 You may have lost a sales opportunity, or a second chance at a relationship, or used sharp words with a colleague.
-Nobody operates in a vacuum so it’s very likely that your mistake had an impact on someone else.
+Nobody operates in a vacuum, so your mistake likely impacted someone else.

-I owned my mistake with my supervisor, but for many of us that is only half the equation.
+I owned my mistake with my supervisor, but that is only half the equation for many of us.
 When our mistake affects someone around us, we need to apologize.
-Often you will need a strong mind to take the higher road because there’s a good chance that the other person, or people involved, may have contributed in some way to your mistake.
+Often, you will need a strong mind to take the higher road because there’s a good chance that the other person or people involved may have contributed in some way to your mistake.

 How To Make It Work For You: Be sincere.
 A flippant “I’m sorry, pal,” doesn’t cut it.
 You need to be genuine and sincere.